ABOUT: THE NEWSPAPER

 THE COOBER PEDY REGIONAL TIMES CIRCULATION:

 Includes world wide internet access.
 It is delivered fortnightly to all local supermarkets and other local venues and road houses.
 The newspaper is also distributed from its base in Coober Pedy by the Outback Mail Run service and north bound buses to remote regions and stations mid and far north tourist destinations, caravan parks, bus terminals and tourist information centres.

 CPRT is the only Far Northern S.A. newspaper with this far reaching, all encompassing distribution, enhancing the opportunities that advertisers and businesses present to the overall South Australian regions.
 Its advantage and support being in the paper’s long history.

-Distribution begins in Adelaide, then ranges to major stopping points from the mid to far north including the Flinders Ranges; west to coastal towns then along the Stuart Highway incorporating Port Augusta, throught to Uluru and other locations in the Northern Territory.
+Distribution begins in Adelaide, then ranges to major stopping points from the mid to far north including the Flinders Ranges; west to coastal towns then along the Stuart Highway incorporating Port Augusta, through to Uluru and other locations in the Northern Territory.

 The Coober Pedy Regional Times is the only newspaper that delivers to the APY Lands and many other remote communities in the Far North of South Australia, serving to enhance family connections and provide other vital indigenous information and opportunities.